 As a Fellow in Pediatric Environmental Health, you engage in didactics, research, clinical pediatrics, mentorship, and seminars in environmental health, in addition to public health studies.

-The first year of your fellowship is the most diverse.
-You receive didactic training in epidemiology, biostatistics, environmental medicine, study design and research methodology through the Mount Sinai Master's in Public Health program.
+In the first year of your fellowship the focus is on education training in epidemiology, biostatistics, environmental medicine, and obtaining your MPH degree in Epidemiology through the Mount Sinai Master's in Public Health program.

 Years 2 and 3